 Choose a dry day.
 Harvest herb leaves in the morning after the dew has dried when the aromatic oils are the strongest.

 Bundle herb stems with an elastic band and hang them to dry in the shade or in an airy room.
 If you are harvesting individual leaves, they can be dried on a screen in a single layer, by putting the screen in a dry airy place.
 A screened, hanging herb dryer like this one or this one, can help.
 Optimally you’ll want to dry herb leaves without heat to preserve their aromatic oils, but if you live in a place with high humidity you may need to use an electric dryer on low heat to dry herb leaves easily.

 Fruit should be harvested when it is ripe and the seeds inside are also ripe, just as you would harvest fruit for kitchen use.
 The flavonoids and anthocyanins that give fruit like hawthorn, goji berries, or bilberries their superfood status are highest when the fruit is ripe.
 One exception is rosehips, which should have a frost before harvesting which increases the antioxidants in the fruit.

 Roots are harvested at the end of the growing season after the vegetative growth has died back.
-At this time the plant is focusing its energy into the root system to ready it for winter dormancy.
+At this time the plant is focusing its energy on the root system to ready it for winter dormancy.

 Harvest roots by digging up the plant.
 In large perennials the peripheral roots can be harvested while leaving the main roots in place, ensuring the continued life of the plant.
-Slower growing plants like Oregon grape benefit from this kind of selective harvesting.
+Slower growing plants like the Oregon grape benefit from this kind of selective harvesting.